itsarvindhere/Recursion/017. Unique Pairs with Same Digit Sum/Notes.md

 This means, there are 3 numbers in the array with sum of digits = 5

 Now, we have to find how many unique pairs are there if count = 3 for a given sum.
-Again, we can use Recursion

-# RECURSIVE APPROACH FOR COUNT OF UNIQUE PAIRS WITH SAME DIGIT SUM
+# COUNT OF UNIQUE PAIRS WITH SAME DIGIT SUM

 We see that if array has 3 elements with same digit sum then there are 3 pairs.